 Jakob Wassermann said, “Kaspar Hauser will be as powerful in death as he was powerless in life.”

-A time has now come in which this activity of his is ready to be elevated to a new level by human beings, based on a Whitsun-like fellowship of free individuals.
+A time has now come in which Kaspar Hauser‘s mission for humanity is ready to be taken to a new level – but now by a community impulse rather than by lone researchers and artists.
+Kaspar Hauser, who appeared in Nuremberg at Whitsun 1828 can inspire a Whitsun-like fellowship of free individuals today

 Thirty years ago, at his graduation speech in distant South America, Eckart Böhmer first began to speak of “the child of Europe.”
 In 1998, he created the bi-annual Kaspar Hauser Festspiele in Ansbach, Germany, produced for the tenth time in 2016.
 The most significant exoteric Kaspar Hauser researcher was Dr. Hermann Pies (1888-1983), who built the historical-scientific foundation of Kaspar Hauser research.
 Through his friendship with the painter and writer Heinz Demisch, who introduced him as a Kaspar Hauser researcher in the Frankfurter Allgemeine Zeitung [FAZ], he also met the publisher Johannes Mayer, who was working, at the time, on comprehensive documentation of Kaspar Hauser, and who began to reprint Hermann Pies’ works.
 After his death in 1983, the Stuttgart publisher administered Pies’ extensive estate, and supplemented it with his own significant research.
 33 years have passed since then, and Johannes Mayer began to look for another person who saw Kaspar Hauser as his life’s work.
 In this way, this treasure was passed on to Eckart Böhmer.